As a holiday, Thanksgiving sometimes feels like a mere front runner for Black Friday.

 And, even if you don’t feel that sharing your list with others is a possibility, making the list itself is meaningful.
 There’s a reason we keep gratitude journals—they change us.

-If you’d like some dedicated space for this project, I created a free printable a few years ago that I’m offering again now.
+If you’d like some dedicated space for this project, I created a free printable a few years ago for my original blog that I’m offering again now.
 The six page document has space for each day, plus the right number of lines for that day’s gratitude list.
 (Now you can’t get lost wondering how many you’ve already written, and how many you’re supposed to do today, and what day is it anyway?
 Happens often in a traditional notebook…ask me how I know.)
 The printable also undated, so you can use it every single year if you like.
 No adjustments needed.

 Meanwhile, what are your favorite Thanksgiving traditions?
 I’d love to know!
 Share with me in the comments below.